freenas/freenas-docs/userguide/sharing.rst

    single filesystem.

-Virtualized zvols support all the %brand% :ref:`VAAI` primitives and are recommended for use with virtualization software as the iSCSI initiator.
+Virtualized zvols support all the %brand% :ref:`VAAI <VAAI_for_iSCSI>` primitives and are recommended for use with virtualization software as the iSCSI initiator.

 The ATS, WRITE SAME, XCOPY and STUN, primitives are supported by both file and device extents.
 The UNMAP primitive is supported by zvols and